 There has been an ongoing review and monitoring of the project and implementation of planned actions to manage identified issues, areas for improvement and potential risks.
-Good progress has been made in 2021 to date with a target completion date of Jan 2022.
-The high risk elements of the project including earthworks and demolition have progressed well, helped by a period of relatively good weather.
+Good progress has been made in 2021 to date with an anticipated planned substantial completion date (all lanes open to traffic) of March 2022.
+All new bridges are in operation and the existing bridges have been demolished.
+The vast majority of earthworks and drainage is complete.
 The project budget remains a significant risk and is being closely monitored alongside the revised delivery timeline and the remaining project risks.
-Covid does remain a threat although this has had minimal impact to the programme over the Spring/Summer.
+Covid does remain a threat although this has reduced.
+Emerging risks include - Cold weather impacting road surface laying, production issues during road closure periods due to supply issues and utilities, particularly gas mains around the Orsett Cock roundabout.
+Update reported to Planning, Transport, Regeneration Overview & Scrutiny Committee, February 2022.
+Evaluate that Forecast Rating of 8 should be achieved by the Forecast Date of 31/03/2022 providing that all runs to plan and none of the identified emerging or new unexpected risks impact the programme.